Content on this page requires a newer version of Adobe Flash Player.

 Cleaning

 Normally a manicure starts with the washing and sanitizing of the subject's hands, preferably with jewelry removed.
 Old nail polish or artificial nails are removed with chemical nail polish remover.
 The hands can be cleaned with soap and hot water, or by scrubbing with a bath salt and rinsing with hot water.
-The salt scrub has the advantage of removing dead skin cells via abrasion.
+The salt scrub has the advantage of removing dead skin cells via scuff.
 The hands are then dried with a clean towel.

 Fingernail Trimming :

 The fingernails are then trimmed and filed to the desired length and shape using fingernail file.
-Metal files can be used for rapid removal of nail material, however this can stress the nails.
+Metal files can be used for rapid removal of nail material; however this can tension the nails.
 Professionally, fine glass files are preferred.
 Disposable two-sided emery boards can also be used.
 These are disposable paper boards coated with emery, an abrasive.
 Usually one side of the board is rougher than the other.

 Proper filing technique starts with the file at the outer edge of the nail, moving towards the center.
 This is repeated from the other side of the nail to the center.
 The file should not be moved back and forth in a saw-like motion.